Dallas Zoo encompasses 106-acres of exotic and traditional zoo animals. Visitors are greeted at the entrance by one of the ... More

 It is a large zoo, and is spread out.
 My two kids, 4 and 1, enjoyed what they saw, but were wiped out by the heat after about 3 hours.

-Discover a South American rainforest filled with unique plants and animals such as monkeys, colorful toucans, crocodiles, manatees and otters.
+Discover a South American rainforest filled with monkeys, colorful toucans, crocodiles, manatees and otters.
+The aquarium portion of this popular

-The aquarium portion features 85,000 gallons of saltwater with marine life from around the world.
-Rare sea dragons, giant ...
+attraction features 85,000 gallons (321,760 liters) of saltwater containing marine life from around the world.
+Giant turaco, Three toed ...